outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - extends the core components of the system in a new way
       - acts as an interface (for change, randomness, etc)
       - has attributes/functionality beyond its definition in that space (can have one function in one system context & another emerging function in a particular state & environment)
+      - example: power is the object left when objects implementing it: resources => energy => input => potential) have their context removed, navigating up the abstraction stack from:
+          - the info layer (resources & energy), removing their contextual attributes/rules
+          - to the abstract structural layer (input)
+          - to the abstract layer (potential, which is a related concept of power)
+          - so that the final object is defined in terms of other abstract objects on the top layer

     - the abstract network is a set of related concept objects remaining after removing context, concepts that are applicable across systems, often have multiple definition routes because they take a variety of forms given the context, and are fundamental to describing a system